njmehra09/nsscan/README.md

 🔌 Custom Port

-You can specify one custom port instead of the default HTTP/HTTPS ports.
+NSSCAN supports scanning a single custom port.

 Example:

 8443

-For a target, NSSCAN will attempt the custom port using HTTP and, if necessary, HTTPS.

 Other examples:

 8080

 8000
-8443

-«Currently, use a single custom port per scan.
-Multiple comma-separated custom ports are not intended by the current implementation.»
+When a custom port is supplied, NSSCAN attempts HTTP first and then HTTPS if the HTTP request fails.

+«Note: The current implementation is designed for one custom port at a time.
+Use separate scans for different custom ports.»

 ---

-🌐 Default Port Behaviour
+🌐 Default Ports

-When no custom port is specified, NSSCAN attempts:
+When the custom-port field is left blank, NSSCAN uses the normal HTTP/HTTPS behaviour:

 HTTP  → 80
 HTTPS → 443

-If the HTTP request fails, it attempts HTTPS.
+If HTTP fails, HTTPS is attempted.

 ---

+🧵 Threads

+Default:

+100

+You can choose the number of concurrent workers during startup.

+Example:

+200

+Use a reasonable value for your device and authorized network.

+---

+⏱️ Timeout

+Default:

+10 seconds

+You can change the timeout during startup.

+Example:

+5

+---

-🧰 HTTP Methods
+📡 HTTP Methods

 NSSCAN supports: